BRAIN-Lab-AI/Maintelli-Maintenance-Intelligence-/README.md

 nputs, such as textual descriptions.

 ### Problem Statements
-- **Problem 1:** Achieving high-resolution and detailed images using conventional diffusion models remains challenging.
-- **Problem 2:** Existing models suffer from slow inference times during the image generation process.
-- **Problem 3:** There is limited capability in performing style transfer and generating diverse artistic variations.
+- **Problem 1:** Traditional machine learning models struggle to accurately capture the complex temporal dependencies present in multivariate sensor data for predictive maintenance.
+- **Problem 2:** Existing approaches for anomaly detection often rely on labeled fault data, which is scarce in real-world industrial environments.

 ### Loopholes or Research Areas
 - **Data:** Lack of reliable real-world data to train the model.